dmlc/xgboost/doc/tutorials/external_memory.rst

 a fraction of it needs to be stored in memory at any given time.
 It's important to note that this method only applies to the predictor data (``X``), while other data, like labels and internal runtime structures are concatenated.
-This means that memory reduction is most effective when dealing with wide datasets where ``X`` is larger compared to other data like ``y``, while it has little impact on slim datasets.
+This means that memory reduction is most effective when dealing with wide datasets where ``X`` is significantly larger in size compared to other data like ``y``, while it has little impact on slim datasets.

+As one might expect, fetching data on-demand puts significant pressure on the storage device.
+Today's computing device can process way more data than a storage can read in a single unit of time.
+The ratio is at order of magnitudes.
+An GPU is capable of processing hundred of Gigabytes of floating-point data in a split second.
+On the other hand, a four-lane NVMe storage connected to a PCIe-4 slot usually has about 6GB/s of data transfer rate.
+As a result, the training is likely to be severely bounded by your storage device.
+Before adopting the external memory solution, some back-of-envelop calculations might help you see whether it's viable.
+For instance, if your NVMe drive can transfer 4GB (a fairly practical number) of data per second and you have a 100GB of data in compressed XGBoost cache (which corresponds to a dense float32 numpy array with the size of 200GB, give or take).
+A tree with depth 8 needs at least 16 iterations through the data when the parameter is right.
+You need about 14 minutes to train a single tree without accounting for some other overheads and assume the computation overlaps with the IO.
+If your dataset happens to have TB-level size, then you might need thousands of trees to get a generalized model.
+These calculations can help you get an estimate on the expected training time.

+However, sometimes we can ameliorate this limitation.
+One should also consider that the OS (mostly talking about the Linux kernel) can usually cache the data on host memory.
+It only evicts pages when new data comes in and there's no room left.
+In practice, at least some portion of the data can persist on the host memory throughout the entire training session.
+We are aware of this cache when optimizing the external memory fetcher.
+The compressed cache is usually smaller than the raw input data, especially when the input is dense without any missing value.
+If the host memory can fit a significant portion of this compressed cache, then the performance should be decent after initialization.
+Our development so far focus on two fronts of optimization for external memory:

+- Avoid iterating through the data whenever appropriate.
+- If the OS can cache the data, the performance should be close to in-core training.

 Starting with XGBoost 2.0, the implementation of external memory uses ``mmap``.
-It is not yet tested against system errors like disconnected network devices (`SIGBUS`).
+It is not tested against system errors like disconnected network devices (`SIGBUS`).
+In the face of a bus error, you will see a hard crash and need to clean up the cache files.
+If the training session might take a long time and you are using solutions like NVMe-oF, we recommend checkpointing your model periodically.
 Also, it's worth noting that most tests have been conducted on Linux distributions.

 Another important point to keep in mind is that creating the initial cache for XGBoost may take some time.
-The interface to external memory is through custom iterators, which may or may not be thread-safe.
+The interface to external memory is through custom iterators, which we can not assume to be thread-safe.
 Therefore, initialization is performed sequentially.
+Using the `xgboost.config_context` with `verbosity=2` can give you some information on what XGBoost is doing during the wait if you don't mind the extra output.

+*******************************
+Compared to the QuantileDMatrix
+*******************************

+Passing an iterator to the :py:class:`~xgboost.QuantileDmatrix` enables direct construction of `QuantileDmatrix` with data chunks.
+On the other hand, if it's passed to :py:class:`~xgboost.DMatrix`, it instead enables the external memory feature.
+The :py:class:`~xgboost.QuantileDmatrix` concatenates the data on memory after compression and doesn't fetch data during training.
+On the other hand, the external memory `DMatrix` fetches data batches from external memory on-demand.
+Use the `QuantileDMatrix` (with iterator if necessary) when you can fit most of your data in memory.
+The training would be an order of magnitute faster than using external memory.

 ****************
 Text File Inputs